 "I was hoping it was all just a terrible nightmare…" Her tears were once more close to the surface.
 Chakotay just held her, knowing there was nothing else he could do.

 The next days on board Voyager were some of the hardest the crew would ever have to live through.
-Kathryn had gone almost immediately to see Joe Feeney, Chakotay with her and the young man had formally thanked them both for coming.
-He also apologised to his Captain for his words of the previous day, assuring her that they had been spoken in shock and grief.
+Kathryn had gone almost immediately to see Joe Feeney, Chakotay with her, and the young man had formally thanked them both for coming.
+He also apologised to his Captain for his words of the previous day, assuring her that they'd been spoken in shock and grief.

 The following day was the funeral service for Sally Grainger and her baby, a boy they had learned.
-Joe Feeney spoke heartbreakingly about the love he would always have for the woman who had shared his life and for the son they had both desperately wanted.
+Joe Feeney spoke heartbreakingly about the love he'd always have for the woman who'd shared his life and for the son they'd both desperately wanted.
 Kathryn kept her head down during his entire eulogy and Chakotay saw the man look to her many times, something nagging at him.

 At the gathering after the bodies had been jettisoned into space, Kathryn had spoken again with Joe Feeney then made her excuses and left.
 Chakotay found himself watching the young man closely and was surprised when he saw him make his way over.

 "Commander, you're watching me very closely.
 Thank you for your concern but I assure you I'm not going to do anything stupid.
-I mean that is why you've been watching so closely, isn't it?”
-Chakotay smiled softly.
+I mean, that is why you've been watching so closely, isn't it?"

 Chakotay casually asked him about them one day in the messhall and Joe Feeney had a ready answer for his former Captain, claiming some old Japanese belief of something he had read about called Wa or balance, which he claimed helped him a lot.
 He explained about the theory of balancing mind and body, that when the mind was weary, in trouble or in turmoil, you exercised the body to achieve this Wa and vice versa.
 Chakotay being the spiritual man he was, accepted all this and was happy to see Joe seek a positive outlet for his grief.
 Not for one second did he suspect what the man was up to, especially when the offer was made to see the program and even share it.

 "Sally, you should see them all.
-They're all more worried about how that bitch is than about me, ‘the poor Captain this and the poor Captain that’, ‘it's terrible what she's going through'.
-They all forget so quickly, going on with their small lives, not once thinking of us but when I'm through, they'll remember then, oh they'll remember every scream from that whore's mouth and I'll make her scream all right.
+They're all more worried about how that bitch is than about me.
+It's 'the poor captain this', 'the poor captain that', and 'it's terrible what she's going through'.
+They all forget so quickly, going on with their small lives, not once thinking of us, but when I'm through, they'll remember then, oh they'll remember every scream from that whore's mouth and I'll make her scream all right.
 She'll plead for her miserable life at first but by the end she'll pray to die and she will, but slowly and in agony and we'll both watch and laugh and that bastard Chakotay will see it all.
 I watch him, sniffing around after her, clucking like a mother hen when all he wants is to fuck her and I know she's only too willing to spread her legs for him but when I'm finished with her, he won't ever want her again.
-She uses him all the time, I see it but he can't so he deserves to suffer.
+She uses him all the time.
+I see it but he can't so he deserves to suffer.
 He brought us to her, deserted us to join her because he's weak and she knows that.
 She controls him by opening her legs and he falls for it, probably does it for half the crew.
-She doesn't fool us through, does she love?"
+She doesn't fool us through, does she, love?"
 He sat at the small table in his quarters, working on his plan.
-"Soon love, very soon.
+"Soon, love, very soon.
 I watch her all the time.
 I'll know her schedule better than she does soon.
 She put on the appearance of being sorry for a while but I see her slowly letting that go.
 I saw through her act when the others didn't.
-Soon Sally, real soon."
+Soon, Sally, real soon."
 He concentrated on the padd in his hand, putting the finishing touches to his revenge.

 That night, Chakotay finally persuaded Kathryn to join him at Sandrines for a drink and some pool.
-It had taken him over half an hour of cajoling and finally begging, before she had agreed and finally he had received a light punch on the shoulder and the first smile he'd seen in ages.
+It had taken him over half an hour of cajoling and finally begging, before she'd agreed and finally, he'd received a light punch on the shoulder and the first smile he'd seen in ages.

 "Joe, I'm sorry.
 Have I got my time wrong?
 I thought…" She saw the man before her smile, something unreadable in his eyes.

-"Oh and don't bother trying your comm badge cause I've disabled it.
-You'll find that the doors are sealed too, no way in unless I say so.
-In fact, you'll find that I control everything now, I've thought of it all."
-He watched laughing, as Kathryn tried her comm badge anyway, only static meeting their ears.
+"Oh, and don't bother trying your comm badge because I've disabled it.
+You'll find that the doors are sealed too.
+No way in unless I say so.
+In fact, you'll find that I control everything now.
+I've thought of it all."
+He watched, laughing, as Kathryn tried her comm badge anyway, only static meeting their ears.
 "Told you so."
 He roared with laughter.

 Chakotay was sitting on the bridge, laughing at one of Tom's stories of his days in Marseille, when Tuvok cut in on them.

-“That's the Captain checking on us."
+Chakotay stood up.
+"That's the captain checking on us."
 He smiled again and then frowned.
 "Wait a minute.
-Why didn't she just use her comm badge….”
+Why didn't she just use her comm badge?"
 He watched Tuvok work his console and finally look up.